Surgical Site Infection Treatment

 Intraoperative Measures

-• Maintain a sterile surgical environment.
+• Provide a sterile operating environment.

-• Use sterilized instruments and disposable surgical drapes.
+• Use sterilized instruments and disposable drapes.

 Postoperative Measures

-• Educate patients about proper wound care.
+• Educate patients on proper wound care.

-• Schedule regular follow-ups to monitor healing.
+• Arrange follow-ups at regular intervals to monitor healing.

-• Prescribe prophylactic antibiotics for high-risk surgeries.
+• Prescribe prophylactic antibiotics for high-risk cases.

 Dena Body Scrub